astrodbtoolkit/AstrodbKit/docs/index.rst

 Querying the Database
 =====================

-Upon connecting to a database, **Astrodbkit2** creates methods for each table defined in the schema.
+Upon connecting to a database, **AstrodbKit** creates methods for each table defined in the schema.
 This allows for a more pythonic approach to writing queries.
 There are also methods to perform specialized queries.

 Exploring the Schema
 --------------------

-The database schema is accessible via the :py:attr:`~astrodbkit2.astrodb.Database.metadata` attribute.
+The database schema is accessible via the :py:attr:`~astrodbkit.astrodb.Database.metadata` attribute.

 For example, to see the available tables users can do::